 How do I apply?

-- Submit SAT or ACT scores directly from the testing agency.
+- SAT and/or ACT scores*

 What are the right courses to take if I plan to attend a community college and then transfer to BC?

 If transferring from a Virginia Community College, you can use the Foundations in Liberal Arts Program Requirement equivalency brochure General Education at Bridgewater College